ParkerBuckleyUKCS/RSA/README.md

 # RSA
  A Practice in Implementing the RSA algoritm in Java 8

+## Alice wants to send an encrypted message to Bob
 ![Alice wants to send Encrypted text to Bob](https://github.com/ParkerBuckleyUKCS/RSA/blob/master/rsaExplanation.JPG)

 ### Security of the algorithm